petros-d/docs/docs/install-cli.md

 ## Step 4.
 Run CLI Commands

 As noted above, the Astronomer Cloud CLI is installed as a local executable.
-For that reason, commands must be run from the directory in which you installed the CLI and explicitly reference the binary (`astro`).
+For that reason, you must run CLI commands from the directory in which you installed the CLI and explicitly reference the binary (`astro`).
 For the equivalent of `astro auth login`, for example, you'd have to run:

 ```
 ./astro auth login